 The Petition for Dissolution of Marriage will include basic information about the relationship: the date and location of the marriage, current living arrangements, and any children of the marriage.

 While filing for divorce can take a certain level of courage and determination, it is probably the simplest part of the process.
 The divorce proceedings themselves are when difficulties may arise, depending on.
 It is wise to consult a divorce attorney in even the most amicable divorces so you can discuss your options on how to approach divorce proceedings.

 Divorce proceedings in Chicago typically use one of four conflict resolution processes:

 Even in an amicable or uncontested divorce, one or more of these processes will be used to determine the specifics of the divorce, from dissolution of assets to parental responsibilities for children.
 Every divorce follows the same path: petition for dissolution, conflict resolution, and enacted judgment for dissolution of marriage.

 As you walk the first steps toward divorce, know that you do not need to decide on a collaborative divorce or divorce litigation right now.
 A divorce lawyer can help you decide the ideal method(s) of conflict resolution for your divorce and offer guidance along the way.

 Consult a Divorce Lawyer at Conniff Law Offices

-Even if you are still weighing the possibility of divorce, it will be very helpful to consult with a divorce attorney in Chicago who can advise you of your options.
+Even if you are still weighing the possibility of divorce, it will be very helpful to consult with a divorce attorney in Chicago who can advise you of your options and help you avoid financial mistakes during proceedings.
 Contact Conniff Law to learn more about our divorce services and the steps to take when dissolving a marriage.